-The scheme consists of three advanced water treatment plants – located at Bundamba, Luggage Point and Gibson Island – that can purify secondary treated wastewater to exceed drinking water standards by passing it through seven barriers, including microfiltration, reverse osmosis and advanced oxidation by UV radiation.
+The scheme consists of three advanced water treatment plants – located at Bundamba, Luggage Point and Gibson Island – that can purify secondary treated wastewater to exceed drinking water standards by passing it through multiple treatment barriers, including microfiltration, reverse osmosis and advanced oxidation by UV radiation.